yabetancourt/my-chat-bot/README.md

 # My Chat Bot

-This project can be used as a starting point to create your own Vaadin application with Spring Boot.
-It contains all the necessary configuration and some placeholder files to get you started.
+This project is an implementation of an AliceBot in java, using Vaadin and AIML
 ## Running the application

 The project is a standard Maven project.
 To run it from the command line,